There are not many roofing materials that can match the longevity, durability, malleability, flexibility, resiliency, and cost-effectiveness of Zinc.

 Not even aluminum or copper!
 Zinc roofs are known to last for hundreds of years, even in the most extreme environments.

 How Much Does Zinc Roof Cost?

-Truly unmatched durability, longevity, and classic beauty — that’s what Zinc roofing offers to a homeowner.
-At $15 to $20 per sq. ft. installed, it is the kind of value that is simply unmatched in all other roofing materials.
+Truly unmatched durability, longevity, and classic beauty — that’s what zinc roofing offers to a homeowner. — At $14.50 to $20.50 per sq. ft. installed, it is the kind of value that is simply unmatched in all other roofing materials.

 Did you know?
-70% of residential roofs in Europe are covered with Zinc.
+70% of residential roofs in Europe are covered with zinc.
 In Paris, this number goes up to 85%.

 via Metal Tech USA